tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 * At this point you should be able to preview the new page locally, that is, in your browser window.
 For example, if you make a change to the file **2014-04-19-dummy-page.md** and save it, you will be able able to preview it at **http://localhost:4000/dummy-page/**

->Note: some of the links may still take you to the original online site.
-The change to "localhost" above should make all internal links to point to your live local preview.
-Always make sure your browser points to localhost:4000.
-For example, the Table of Contents of your live preview should be at: http://localhost:4000/tags/ .
-If for any reason your browser is pointing to http://brunoruviaro.github.io/ardour3-floss-tutorial/tags .
-This means you have been taken out of your local live preview back to the original online site.
-Simply replace http://brunoruviaro.github.io/ardour3-floss-tutorial with http://localhost:4000/ in your browser.
+>Note: when viewing the live preview with jekyll, always make sure your browser points to localhost:4000.
+For example, the Table of Contents of your live preview should be at: http://localhost:4000/tags/ ; the post *2014-07-23-using-plugins.md* should be at http://localhost:4000/using-plugins/ etc. If for any reason your browser is pointing to http://brunoruviaro.github.io/ardour3-floss-tutorial/tags, this means you have been taken out of your local live preview back to the original online site.
+Simply replace http://brunoruviaro.github.io/ardour3-floss-tutorial/ with http://localhost:4000/ in your browser.

 #### Done editing?
 Add, commit, push